 That being said, React.js and Next.js are two of the most popular JavaScript frameworks in the market today, and for good reason.
 While their purposes are different, they can be used together for dynamic web app development effectively.

-Next JS vs React: Which one Framework to choose in 2024
+Next JS vs React: Which Framework Should You Choose in 2026

 Read: Next.js Vs. Vue.js